Blue River (Indiana)

-The Blue River is widely hailed for its scenic beauty and is one of the premier destinations in Southern Indiana for canoeing and kayaking.
+The Blue River is known for its scenery and is one of the main destinations in Southern Indiana for canoeing and kayaking.
 Receiving a sizeable amount of water from subterranean sources, the Blue River was named for the blueish cast of its clear waters which remain clear, except in times after heavy rain.
 The area surrounding the main course of the river is relatively undeveloped and heavily wooded.
 Many large hills, limestone bluffs, and caves can be seen from the river.

 The river is divided into four segments, designating the river as scenic, recreational and natural, and is managed by the Blue River Commission.